 Karen Wynn

-I have received awards for my research contributions including the National Academy of Sciences Troland Research Award, the American Psychological Association’s Distinguished Scientific Award for Early Career Contribution to Psychology, a James McKeen Cattell Foundation Award, and others.
-I am a Fellow of the Association for Psychological Science.
+She has received awards for her research contributions, including the National Academy of Sciences Troland Research Award, the American Psychological Association’s Distinguished Scientific Award for Early Career Contribution to Psychology, a James McKeen Cattell Foundation Award, and others.
+She is a fellow of the Association for Psychological Science.
+She continues to teach classes on early cognition, on the development of morality and bigotry, and on the mental lives of infants and animals, has done research on these topics, and remains deeply interested in them.